Insider Career Guides

 The Vanilla JS Test: Why Relying on Heavy Libraries Will Kill Your Frontend Referral

-Failed a paid frontend referral request?
-Learn the Vanilla JS test, why library-heavy portfolios get rejected, portfolio projects to build, and interview prep that wins referrers over.
+Failed a paid frontend routing request?
+Learn the Vanilla JS test, why library-heavy portfolios get rejected, portfolio projects to build, and interview prep that wins insiders over.

 11 min read

-The Vanilla JS test for frontend referrals — why heavy libraries and npm bloat kill your referral chances versus lean, architectural control that passes referrer review.
+The Vanilla JS test for frontend referrals — why heavy libraries and npm bloat kill your referral chances versus lean, architectural control that passes insider review.

 Introduction